THE MOONLIGHT HITCHHIKER

 in their cross-hairs.
 Who else would undertake

-to defend them—-like fathers off the street?
+to even the chilling score for them—-like fathers off the street?
+Who else guard

-open to their projects?
+maybe the one torn-up way still open to their projects?

 Backs flat against a wall ever since the crib, those iron repeaters